Updated 10 December 2024

 What are the most popular coffees in Australia?

-Around 75% of Aussies drink at least one cup of coffee per day, keeping coffee roasters and baristas busy!
+We're big coffee drinkers in this country.
+Around 75% of Aussies drink at least one cup per day, keeping coffee roasters and baristas busy!

 We heavily favour milk-based coffees, with the top three most popular being the cappuccino, latte, and Australia’s very own creation, the flat white.
 Their ranking order varies by state, but they’re consistently at the top.
 A quarter (25%) of all coffees sold at cafés across the country.